Piada Chicken Tenders

 2. Place the trimmed chicken tenders in a sealable container or large bowl and pour in the buttermilk to cover.

-3. Seal the container and place it in the fridge for about an hour to marinate.
+3. Seal the container in the fridge for about an hour to marinate.
 While the chicken tenders are marinating, you have time to prepare the coating.

 To prepare the coating for the chicken tenders: